 Platform Engineering: Building Internal Developer Platforms That Developers Actually Want to Use

-A practical guide to building Internal Developer Platforms (IDPs) using golden paths, self-service infrastructure, and product thinking.
-Covers Backstage, Port, AWS services, metrics beyond DORA, and common pitfalls.
+A practical guide to building Internal Developer Platforms with golden paths, self-service infrastructure, and product thinking, using Backstage, Port, and AWS.

-Working with platform teams over the years has shown me that Platform Engineering is fundamentally about designing toolchains and workflows that enable self-service capabilities for software engineering organizations.
-The key shift is treating internal developers as customers rather than users to be controlled.
+Platform Engineering is about designing toolchains and workflows that give software engineering organizations self-service capabilities.
+The shift that matters is treating internal developers as customers who are free to walk away.

 What makes Platform Engineering different from traditional DevOps?